Main Beskid Trail

-The Main Beskid Trail was created during the interwar period.
+The trail was created during the interwar period.
 The route of the western part (Ustroń-Krynica) was designed by Kazimierz Sosnowski and it was finished in 1929.
-The eastern part, according to the project by Mieczysław Orłowicz, was finished in 1935 and it led until Chornohora that was located at this time within the borders of Poland.
-Between 1935 and 1939 it was named after Józef Piłsudski.
+The eastern was designed by Mieczysław Orłowicz.
+It was completed 1935 and it led to Chornohora which, at the time, was located within the borders of Poland.
+Between 1935 and 1939, the trail was named after Józef Piłsudski.